William Alexander Smith (boxer): Pro career

 He made his professional debut on 25 June 1925 against SA bantamweight champion Scotty Frazer and they fought to an eight-round draw.
 In a return fight on 26 September, he defeated Frazer on a disqualification in the 13th round.

 The bout was billed as being for the SA bantamweight title, but it was not recognised by the Transvaal Boxing Board of Control.

 Smith went on to win 11 bouts in a row before meeting Baldock.
 His victory thrilled his countrymen and there were long queues when a film of the fight went on circuit some weeks later.

 The youngster was then taken to the United States and beaten by Dominick Petrone.

 After a stay of five months, a despondent Smith decided to return and in 1928 he defeated Young Johnny Brown, Sammy Tucker and Mickey Doyle and drew with Pierre Pothier.

 Early in 1929 he went to Australia where he beat Archie Cowan in his first fight.
-Then he lost in two fights against the heavier Fidel LaBarba and was knocked out by a welterweight, Jack Roberts.
+Then he lost in two fights against the slightly lighter Fidel LaBarba (La Barba had also represented USA at the 1924 Paris Olympics, winning Gold as a Flyweight, thus La Barba vs Smith was the first time two Olympic Gold Medalist's faced off in a Professional bout) and was knocked out by a welterweight, Jack Roberts.

 On his return, Smith defeated Dolf du Plessis on points over 15 rounds.
 The bout, held on 30 November 1929, was billed as being for the SA featherweight title, but this was never authenticated.

 Smith had two cracks at the Empire bantamweight title, losing to Dick Corbett in 1930 and to Johnny McGrory in December 1936.

 He made a determined effort to recapture his old form and outpointed Ernest Wohrer, an Austrian, and then beat Frenchman Maurice Holtzer.

 Then the Union Sporting Club brought out Freddie Miller, the former world featherweight champion, to face Smith.
 Smith was knocked in the sixth round.
 Only seven weeks later, in a meaningless return match, he was knocked out again, this time in the seventh round.

 The curtain finally came down when he was beaten by McGrory.
 He finished with a record of 39–13–3 (2).